wragge/dfat-documents-web/_volumes/volume-5-1941-july-1942-june/197-mr-john-curtin-prime-minister-to-mr-winston-churchill-u-k-prime-minister.md

 _

-_ [AUSTRALIAN WAR MEMORIAL: PAGE COLLECTION, BOX 118A, FILE 2, FAR_
+ _[AUSTRALIAN WAR MEMORIAL: PAGE COLLECTION, BOX 118A, FILE 2, FAR EASTERN SITUATION.
+ACTION SINCE OUTBREAK OF WAR WITH JAPAN 7 12.41 UP TO FALL OF SINGAPORE 15.2.42]_